vercel/python-typemap/spec-draft.rst

 ``type-for(T)`` is a parameterized grammar rule, which can take different types.
-Not sure if we actually want this though.
+Not sure if we actually need this though---now it is only used for Any/All.

 ---